-The use of lime in plastering applications dates back to the construction of Egyptian pyramids about 4000 B.C.
 Plastering methods were refined by the Greeks and Romans.
 Early plaster systems could contain lime, gypsum, marble dust, fibers and sand in up to three coats.

 Modern plasters can contain portland cement or gypsum products.
 Exterior plasters, often called stucco, normally contain portland cement because of its low solubility in water.
 Interior plasters usually contain gypsum.
 The advantages of these plasters in modern construction include the following:

 - Lime is cementitious - Hydrated lime absorbs carbon dioxide from the air to chemically convert to limestone.
-This creates a hard finished surface and enhances long term durability by sealing hairline cracks.
+This creates a hard-finished surface and enhances long-term durability by sealing hairline cracks.

 Exterior plaster can also be applied in up to three coats.
 Exterior plasters or stucco can be made with portland cement, Type S hydrated lime and sand blends.
 Proportions of cement and lime are varied with each layer to provide a strong base and a flexible finished surface.
-Recommended mix designs for exterior stucco can be found in ASTM C926 (Specification for Application of portland cement-Based Plaster).
+Recommended mix designs for exterior stucco can be found in ASTM C926 (Specification for Application of portland cement-based plaster).

-In both applications hydrated lime enhances the workability as well as the durability of the plaster.
+In both applications, hydrated lime enhances the workability as well as the durability of the plaster.
 The fine particle size of lime products helps in the retention of water in the plaster.
 This enhances workability while providing water for proper gypsum or cement hydration to occur.
 Gypsum or portland cement provide the initial set and early hardness for both types of plaster.
 Hydrated lime absorbs carbon dioxide from the atmosphere to chemically change it into limestone.
-This reaction increases the strength of plaster over time.
+This reaction increases the strength of the plaster over time.